Hamza-Noah/Technical-Task-for-IO-Tech/README.md

 ## Features
 - Fetch, add, update, and delete items (title & description).
 - Responsive and modern UI with Tailwind CSS.
+- Implement the ability to edit the title or description of an existing item
 - Basic error handling for API calls.

 ## Accomplishments